diffbot/docs/docs/kg-ont-diffbotentity.md

 * [types](#types)

 ## All Field Details
+Note that certain longer field examples may be truncated for readability in these docs.

 ### allDescriptions
   All descriptions found for this entity.
 For the best description, refer to the field &#39;description&#39;.